 Don’t assume that because you are innocent, you cannot be convicted of a crime.
 Wrongful convictions happen every day.
 While perhaps not the majority, plenty of prison inmates are not guilty of the crime for which they are serving time.
-A publication in the Proceedings of the National Academy of Science reported that 4.1 percent of defendants sentenced to death are later found to be innocent.
+A publication in the Proceedings of the National Academy of Sciences reported that 4.1% of defendants sentenced to death are later found to be innocent.
 Innocence projects focus more intensely on wrongful death sentences, so they are better documented than other wrongful convictions, but wrongful convictions occur at every level.

-At the lower end of the range of crimes – misdemeanors – virtually everyone ends up with a conviction—guilty or not—because it is so much quicker to dispose of the charges by allowing yourself to be bullied into a plea bargain than to go through the entire legal process—even if you are not guilty.
+At the lower end of the range of crimes – misdemeanors – virtually everyone ends up with a conviction —guilty or not — because it is so much quicker to dispose of the charges by allowing yourself to be bullied into a plea bargain than to go through the entire legal process — even if you are not guilty.

-Plea Bargains: A Useful Tool or Obstacle to Justice?
+Plea Bargains: A Useful Tool Or Obstacle To Justice?

-Ninety-seven percent of state criminal cases and 94 percent of federal cases are resolved through plea bargains.
+Ninety-seven percent of state criminal cases and 94% of federal cases are resolved through plea bargains.
 Now, we are in no way against plea bargains altogether.
 Sometimes a well-crafted plea deal is the best way to dispose of a particular case, with the least unpleasant consequences for the accused.
 But in other cases, when the evidence against a defendant is weak, being railroaded into a plea bargain can be a miscarriage of justice.
 Plea bargaining is a tool that has its place.
 A plea deal may or may not be right for you.
-But if you know you are not guilty, and if the prosecution does not have overwhelming evidence against you, you have the right to a jury trial— a right you should not waive without a lot of careful thought and the input of an experienced criminal defense trial lawyer.
-Make sure the lawyer you choose has a lot of courtroom experience, proven trial acumen, and is not timid about facing a jury.
+But if you know you are not guilty, and if the prosecution does not have overwhelming evidence against you, you have the right to a jury trial – a right you should not waive without a lot of careful thought and the input of an experienced criminal defense trial lawyer.
+Make sure the lawyer you choose has a lot of courtroom experience, proven trial acumen and is not timid about facing a jury.

-Get the Help You Need When Facing Criminal Charges in Western Kentucky
+Get The Help You Need When Facing Criminal Charges In Western Kentucky

 If you have been charged with a crime or brought in for questioning by the police, it is natural to be worried and uncertain about how to proceed.
 There is too much at stake to go it alone.
-At the Bowling Green, Kentucky, law firm of Lowder & McGill, PLLC, our experienced and successful criminal defense attorneys handle a wide variety of criminal cases, including but not limited to:
+At the Bowling Green, Kentucky, law firm of Lowder & McGill PLLC, our experienced and successful criminal defense attorneys handle a wide variety of criminal cases, including but not limited to:

 - Drug crimes